Welcome to Your Future

 In the future, a traditional printed paper copy from a publisher may also be available.
 If you’re a publisher who’d like to publish this book the old fashioned way, please get in touch.

-0.8 Contributing to your future
+0.8 Contributing to Your Future

 If you’d like to contribute this guidebook, I welcome constructive feedback from loyal opposition and critical friends, see figure 0.10.
 All contributions will be gratefully acknowledged in section 0.9 unless you ask for your contributions to remain anonymous.
-If you’re about to graduate or have already graduated in Computer Science, see section 21.16.
+If you’re about to graduate or have already graduated in Computer Science, see section 21.21.

 If you find what you’re reading here useful and you think other people might benefit too, I’d really appreciate some stars (likes) on the guidebook’s repository at github.com/dullhunk/cdyf to help other people find us. ⭐️🤩⭐️🤩⭐️